Tamarindo, Costa Rica

 Flights to Costa Rica

-That being said, we will go through how to get here from each airport to clear things up a bit.
+That said, we will go through how to get here from each airport to clarify things.

 You can find out more and book your car here.